 A: The player/player’s parent must immediately stay away from all field complexes, remain at home (except to get medical care), monitor their symptoms, and notify their coach, VP of Baseball or Softball.
 If they are a coach or volunteer, they must notify the VP of Baseball or Softball.
 Anyone who tests positive must notify personal close contacts (defined by CDC), assist SYBSA in contact tracing efforts, and answer the call from the local Board of Health or Massachusetts Community Tracing Collaborative.
 For most people who have a relatively mild illness, they will need to follow CDC guidelines; to stay in self-isolation for at least 14 days and until at least 3 days have passed with no fever and improvement in other symptoms.

 For additional information, please see our Reopening Plan HERE.

 Q: How can I do my part as a parent/guardian/volunteer?

 A: We are fortunate that our sport can play right now.
 However, it only takes one event for us to potentially shut down.
 Adhere to our guidelines in the reopening plan and the Commonwealth of Massachusetts.
 Be vigilant while at the fields and help us make this fall season a success.
 And, if you haven’t already, consider signing up today to volunteer and help us out!

 Q: Under what conditions would the season be suspended due to COVID-19?

-A: The fall 2020 baseball season may be suspended if
+A: The spring 2021 baseball season may be suspended if

 State rolls back the reopening phase

 Town of Sharon community COVID rates increase to high levels